Ulflander/hunk.js/README.md

 ### Static module with main method

-It is possible to setup a module so calling it's name as a function will call a main method.
+It is possible to setup a module so calling its name as a function will call a main method.

 ```js